 National Museum of Beirut: Sarcophagus of Ahiram, King of Byblos

 This elaborate sarcophagus was found in 1923 in the royal necropolis of Byblos.
-It has a decoration which follows Assyrian patterns and it contains the first inscription in the fully developed Phoenician alphabet (it opens in another window).
+It has a decoration which follows Assyrian patterns and it contains the first inscription in the fully developed Phoenician alphabet.
 This was based on 22 consonants and it greatly simplified the writing of contracts and other trade instruments which were difficult to express in the hieroglyphic or cuneiform alphabets of the dominant powers.
 It was used by merchants and thus it spread to the countries with which they traded.

 We do not have historical records about King Ahiram, but his son Ithobaal I in ca 878 founded a dynasty in Tyre during the rule of which the town knew a period of great prosperity.
 The Tyrians established a number of trading posts along the coasts of the Mediterranean Sea and even beyond the Strait of Gibraltar.
 The first colony in Africa is thought to have been Utica, but the most famous one is Carthage, which was founded by Dido, the widow of a King of Tyre.

-National Museum of Beirut: Ford Collection: anthropomorphic sarcophagi from near Sidon (Vth century BC)
+National Museum of Beirut: Ford Collection: anthropoid sarcophagi from near Sidon (Vth century BC)

 (left) National Museum of Beirut: stela to Baalshamar from Oumm el-Amed south of Tyre (Hellenistic period); the winged sun disc is often seen in Egypt, but also in other parts of the ancient world (e.g. at Karatepe, a neo-Hittite town, and it is a Zoroastrian symbol); (right) American University of Beirut: similar stelae and in the background the Phoenician alphabet